jmahler/sprinklerpi/README.md

                   \   /     \   /    \   /    \
        files:    schedule   queue    valves  (device)

-In cases where the controller is on a private network or behind a firewall, daemons are included which will proxy the commands so that it can be accessed from a public network.
-In this case the daemons will run on the public server and just the client daemon will run on the private server.

-                              firewall
-                           public | private
-                                  |
-     daemons:    ...    server <--|--- client
-                   \     /        |       \
-                    \   /         |        \
-       files:       valves        |      (device)
-                                  |
 ## CONTENTS

 There are various components in this project.
 Each in located in its